mark-summerfield/uxf/README.md

 start new rows on new lines) since the number of fields indicate how many values each row has.
 It is possible to create tables that have no fields;
 these might be used for representing enumerations or states.

+Note that for any given table each field name must be unique.

 If a list value, map key, or table value's type is specified, then the UXF processor is expected to be able to check for (and if requested and